 Each stage of production was assumed to occur on the same farm, in a distinct building, representing a discrete life-stage for the pigs.
-All production buildings were assumed to be tunnel-ventilated and utilize deep pit manure management systems; with the exception of region 4, where a subfloor flushed to anaerobic lagoon system was modeled.
-There is no evidence in the literature that the choice of manure management system has an effect on the land area required for swine production as (see below: §Swine Farm and §Sensitivity Analysis).
+All production buildings were assumed to be the tunnel-ventilated and utilize deep pit manure management systems; with the exception of region 4, where a subfloor flushed to anaerobic lagoon system was modeled.